The Top Healthy Lifestyle Tips - PrescriptionPoint

 1. Bitter taste in the mouth

-It is one of the GERD symptoms when your throat feels hot and sore, and you also produce more saliva than usual.
+One of the first GERD symptoms is a bitter taste in your mouth.
+GERD moves the food and bile from your tummy into your throat.
+It might cause a bitter taste in your mouth.
+At the same time, you may also experience a burn in your esophagus.
+It is unpleasant and painful.
+It is one of the GERD symptoms when your throat feels hot and sore.
+Additionally, you also produce more saliva than usual.
 It almost feels as if your throat is on fire.
 So, if this happens to you, do not shrug it off as a one or two-time occurrence.

 2. Consistent heartburn